sfranzyshen/OttoDIY_WiFi/README.md

 We are currently still organizing and planning ... the following needs to be done

 #### LUA Interpreter
-- Arduino (minimal) API to the ESP LUA Interpreter
+- Arduino (minimal) API to the ESP LUA Interpreter *(Started)*
-- OttoDIY API to the ESP LUA Interpreter
+- OttoDIY API to the ESP LUA Interpreter *(Started)*

 #### Blockly
 - Arduino (minimal) API to Blockly Blocks
 - OttoDIY API to Blockly Blocks

-- Arduino (minimal) API to Blockly Arduino Generator- OttoDIY API to Blockly Arduino Generator
+- Arduino (minimal) Blocks to Blockly LUA Generator
-- Arduino (minimal) API to Blockly LUA Generator- OttoDIY API to the Blockly LUA Generator
+- OttoDIY Blocks to the Blockly LUA Generator
+- Arduino (minimal) Blocks to Blockly Arduino Generator
+- OttoDIY Blocks to Blockly Arduino Generator

 #### Firmware
-- Blockly web interface for OttoDIY (REPL, Storage)
+- Blockly web interface for OttoDIY (REPL, Storage, ...)
 - (minimal) Blockly image to be embedded on the ESP
 - Firmware Web+OttoDIY+LUA+Blockly